MicrosoftDocs/Windows-Admin-Center-Ideas-and-Feedback/README.md

 # Windows Admin Center Ideas & Feedback

 This github repo will only serve as a way for you to give your feedback and ideas to the Windows Admin Center team.
 Due to the migration away from UserVoice, we will be using this temporary solution in the interim to collect your invaluable feedback.
-This is a public repo so anyone can view it's contents, so please keep this in mind as you provide feedback, as to not include any personal information.
+This is a public repo so anyone can view its contents, so please keep this in mind as you provide feedback, as to not include any personal information.

 ## Instructions